 If you’re considering making police checks a part of your employee screening process, you might be wondering how much time this will take.
 The majority of police checks in Australia are submitted and completed within 1 hour.
 This applies to 70% of all police checks.
 The remaining 30% will be subject to delays for further review.
 This can be from 2 to 15 business days.

 To help the process along, applicants should ensure they have all required documents and personal information entered correctly in the application for a police check online.
 We recommend that the company make the applicant aware as soon as possible that a police check is required from them for the job.
 Often, the police check requirement is listed within the job description.

 When Should a Company Request a Police Check?

-After careful consideration, a company should confirm whether national police clearance is necessary for the job.
+After careful consideration, a company should confirm whether police clearance is necessary for the job.
 If determined that a police record is required, the company should clearly state this at the beginning of the recruitment process, for instance in the job advertisement.
 This allows the potential new employee to prepare, and decide if they are still happy to apply for the job.

 To prevent any claims of employee discrimination, it’s a good idea to state within the job advertisement that holding a criminal record does not immediately exclude the individual from applying, unless required by law.
-It may also be helpful to include some information as to why a police check is relevant to the position.
+It may also be helpful to include some information as to why a police clearance is relevant to the position.